How to Apply for Financial Aid

 Financial Aid Application Process

-We strive to make the financial aid application process as simple as possible.
+We work to make the financial aid application process as simple as possible.
 This diagram shows the process for most first-year applicants.
 If you are an international student, an undocumented or DACA student, a transfer student or an independent student, read on below for details that apply to you.

 The financial aid application process for international students is the same as the process for U.S. citizens and permanent residents except that there is no need to complete the FAFSA.
 Only the CSS Profile is required.